skip to Main Content

 Leading for Sustainable Impact

-Program Objective
+Program Overview

 Program Description

 Leading in academic health sciences requires people to simultaneously manage departmental or unit accountabilities within a complex continually changing environment, enact multiple roles (researcher, teacher, learner, administrator, collaborator, clinician), influence positive change for equity, diversity, inclusion and anti-racism – all while strategizing about how to sustain and improve a challenged system, in time of global uncertainty.
 To be successful, leaders need to be equipped with specific skills appropriate for successful outcomes within academic health sciences, but more importantly, with a deep understanding of their own core sense of purpose and unique capacity for influence.
+The goal of the NEAL program is to equip leaders in academic health sciences with skills, resources, connections, community and transformative relationship with self, to enable them to work collaboratively in shaping and shifting our broader system for more inclusive, and sustainable research, teaching and system influence.

-NEAL is designed for people in academic health science contexts who either have formal roles as leaders or who are working to shape and shift our broader system for positive health outcomes.
+NEAL is designed for people in academic health science contexts who either (a) have formal roles as leaders or (b) who may be an influencer or change agent working to shape and shift our broader system for positive health outcomes.
 We encourage those who are working in community-based settings, academic units, research settings, and hospital-based settings to consider the NEAL program.
 Participants should have a commitment to becoming change agents in their spheres of influence and beyond by centering principles of equity, diversity, inclusion, Indigeneity and accessibility in their leadership practice.

 The program is intentionally shaped to bring together a diverse set of participant leaders to consider how we all need to work collaboratively in shaping and shifting our broader system for positive health outcomes.
-Learners may have a formal role as a leader, or may be an influencer or change agent with a meaningful purpose.
-We encourage those who are working in community based settings, academic units, research settings, and hospital-based settings to consider the NEAL program.

 • Engagement with faculty and peers who are thought leaders from diverse spheres and lived experience